Medicine is a calling, not a business: Henry Mintzberg

 We react to treatment much better when we're treated as people and not as patients.- Henry Mintzberg

-"A patent is a monopoly," Mintzberg says, "When have we ever allowed monopolies to price the way they'd like?
+"A patent is a monopoly," Mintzberg said, "When have we ever allowed monopolies to price the way they'd like?
 We've never allowed phone companies that had monopolies to do that.
 We never allowed, and still don't allow, electrical companies that still have monopolies to price how they'd like.

 "And yet, with pharmaceutical companies, they price how they'd like.
 So why shouldn't they charge half-a-million dollars for something that's maybe costing them ten bucks?"